 Parc Asterix is a newly reopened theme park located outside of the city.
 The kids will have fun exploring this park which is based on the Roman Empire, Greek Mythology and Paris in the Middle Ages.
 There are loads of rides and games to keep your family entertained for the whole day.

-A visit to Paris is not complete without a stop at the world famous Musee de Louvre.
+A visit to Paris withkids is not complete without a stop at the world famous Musee de Louvre.
 Grab a map of the museum and be sure to see the Mona Lisa and Venus De Milo.
 Kids will enjoy visiting the Egyptian section where they can see some mummies.
 The sculpture garden is also a great spot to visit.
 Children under 18 are free.
-Tip: Pack some water paints, paper and molding clay in your luggage before you come to Paris so your kids can create their own masterpieces back at the hotel.Free with Paris Pass
+Tip: Pack some water paints, paper and molding clay in your luggage before you come to Paris with kids, they can create their own masterpieces back at the hotel.Free with Paris Pass

 Once the kids have had enough of the Louvre then head outside to the beautiful Tuilleries Park.
 Here the kids can rent a toy sailboat to float in the fountains or play on the playground.
 There is also a carousel ride for the kids to enjoy.
 Grab a bite to eat at the open air cafe.